CDidier80/react_intro_global/12-film-1-components.md

 ### Tasks

-**Importantly**: After each step below, check your application to see how it looks before going to the next one.
+**Important**: After each step below, check your application to see how it looks before going to the next one.
 It's good practice to be sure your app is working correctly before adding new functionality.

 <details>
   <summary>Hint</summary>